doquangg/Adaptix/README.md

 ## Introduction

-*ADED* is a method that accelerates large language model (LLM) decoding without fine-tuning, using an adaptive draft-verification process.
+*ADED* is a kind of **Retrieval Based Speculative Decoding** method that accelerates large language model (LLM) decoding without fine-tuning, using an adaptive draft-verification process.
 It dynamically adjusts to token probabilities with a tri-gram matrix representation and employs *MCTS* to balance exploration and exploitation, producing accurate drafts quickly. *ADED* significantly speeds up decoding while maintaining high accuracy, making it ideal for practical applications.

 ![speed](./media/full_proc.svg)